serebrov/serebrov.github.io-hugo/content/posts/2024-01-18-touch-typing-spacebar-thumbs/index.md

 - [Keyboarding Techniques.pdf](https://www.usd417.net/pages/uploaded_files/Keyboarding%20Techniques.pdf) - always use right thumb, never both and never alternate (no explanation though).
 - [Should you use both thumbs for the space bar? : r/typing](https://www.reddit.com/r/typing/comments/vzu2l6/should_you_use_both_thumbs_for_the_space_bar/) - it does not matter
   - "[in terms of speed] It's not going to make a difference. it's single finger bigrams and words that the querty layout handles particularly badly.
 Eg "number"... right index finger, down, up, down for "num".
 Or "My" if you're a right-Y-striker, etc and so on.
 So starting to relearn some slow words with alternate fingering will more likely help your speed than alternating thumbs will. :)"
-[Spacebar, left or right thumb? : r/typing)[https://www.reddit.com/r/typing/comments/i8vic9/spacebar_left_or_right_thumb/] - whatever, and QUERTY is heavy on the left hand
+- [Spacebar, left or right thumb? : r/typing](https://www.reddit.com/r/typing/comments/i8vic9/spacebar_left_or_right_thumb/) - whatever, and QUERTY is heavy on the left hand
   - "Something to consider is that QWERTY is weighted to the left hand (~55% left, ~45% right for alphabetic characters)."
-- [Both thumbs for typing? : r/typing](https://www.reddit.com/r/typing/comments/hlig3d/both_thumbs_for_typing/) - using only one thumb may injur it.
+- [Both thumbs for typing? : r/typing](https://www.reddit.com/r/typing/comments/hlig3d/both_thumbs_for_typing/) - using only one thumb may injure it.
   - "I have a similar issue.
 I have been pressing the spacebar with my right thumb for the last 30+ years and it started to hurt recently."
 - [Typesy | Touch Typing & Keyboarding Software & App](https://www.typesy.com/are-you-all-thumbs-touch-typists-say-yes/) - use both
   - "You’ll need to get into the habit of using both thumbs to hit the space bar, although most people generally use the thumb of their dominant hand for this key."